florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

     - Identity Protection.
     - Just-in-time access.
     - Identity Governance.
+  - Microsoft 365 Business Standard;
+    - Does not support writeback on AD.

 ## User accounts
 - Cloud identity: Only defined in Microsoft Entra ID.
 - Directory-synchronized identity: From Active Directory.
 - Guest user: Outside as other cloud provider, XBOX Live, etc.
 - Create or invite by **Global Administrator** or **User Administrator**.
-- Can be restored after 30 days.
+- Can't be restored after 30 days.

 ## Group accounts
 - Security groups: